trelau/pyOCCT/docs/source/dev.rst

 latest releases of OpenCASCADE define a number of different types by instantiating a set of core class templates.
 To more closely follow the OpenCASCADE architecture and avoid repetitive code, function templates are used whenever possible to bind types derived from an OpenCASCADE class template.
-These templates are provided in the *inc/* folder and in theory there should be one function template for each OpenCASCADE class template.
 In the appropriate module, the function template can be called with essentially the same parameters as its OpenCASCADE counterpart, with the addition of the current pybind11 module and its desired name.